Bhupendra Kumar Modi

-Bhupendra Kumar Modi (born 2 January 1949), known informally as Dr. M, is an Indian-born Singaporean businessman, social entrepreneur, and philanthropist.
+Bhupendra Kumar Modi (born 2 January 1949), popularly known as Dr. Modi, is a Singaporean businessman, social entrepreneur, and philanthropist.
 He is the founder-chairman of Smart Group of companies, the founder of the Global Citizen Forum and the global chairman of the Foreign Investors India Forum.
 He is also the Honorary President of the World Federation of United Nations Associations.

+He received the title of Rajarshi from the Shankaracharya of Dwarka Peeth.

 Early life and education

 Modi is the son of Raibahadur Gujarmal Modi and Dayawati Modi.
 He graduated with a degree in chemical engineering from the Indian Institute of Technology (IIT-BHU) and received an MBA from the University of Southern California.
 He has been awarded a PhD. in Financial Management.

 Career

 In 1975, as a part of Modi Rubber, Modi made the first Indo-International technical collaboration in the tyre industry with Continental of Germany.
-In 1981, Modi established Graphics India, which became the sole distributor of Rank Xerox copiers in India, and formed Modi Xerox as a joint-venture with Xerox, setting up India's first office automation product manufacturing facility in Modipur, Rampur in the Indian state of Uttar Pradesh.
+In 1981, Modi established Graphics India, which became the sole distributor of Rank Xerox copiers in India, and formed Modi Xerox in 1983 as a joint-venture with Xerox, setting up India's first office automation product manufacturing facility in Modipur, Rampur in the Indian state of Uttar Pradesh.

 In 1987, Modi formed a joint-venture with Italian computer firm Olivetti.
 Modi Olivetti was the first Indian joint-venture to manufacture advanced PC's and floppy disks.
 He also entered into a joint venture with Alcatel in 1992; Alcatel Modi Network Systems was the first Indian private sector company to manufacture telecom equipment and export digital switching systems and to set up a GSM network in India.

 In 1993, his company Modi Telstra became the first company to launch cellular services in India and received the first Telecom Engineering Commission Certification of Quality.
 The inaugural mobile call in India was made on the Modi Telstra network by the then Chief Minister of Kolkata, Jyoti Basu to Sukh Ram, the then Union communications minister, in July 1995.

 Later Modi formed Spice Communications, a joint-venture with Telekom-Malaysia (now Axiata) which went on to become the leading telecom operator in Northern and Southern India.
 In 2000, Modi established Cellebrum (now Spice Digital), a mobile value-added services company for telecom operators.
+In 2013, Modi established Saket City Hospitals and invested ₹300 crore in it.
+The hospital has 250 beds.
+In 2014, Media reported that Saket City Hospitals planned to invest ₹350 crore to expand the hospital's capacity by adding 350 beds by 2016.
 In 2004, he founded Spice Hotspot, the first Indian mobile retail chain.
 Spice Mobiles was among the earliest producers of Indian-branded handsets.
 In June 2008, he exited the telecom business in a deal with Idea Cellular, at that time the fourth largest mergers and acquisitions deal involving an Indian entity.